-Census 2020 data indicate that Goshen's population has increased 5% since 2010 data was released and is 66.3% White, 3.5% Black/African American, 1.8% Asian, and 25.9% Hispanic/Latino.
-The 2014-2018 ACS CHAS data indicate more than half of low-mod income households in Goshen are renters, as compared to data for Indiana indicating a fairly equal distribution between owners and renters below 80% AMI.
-It also indicates higher percentages of housing problems and cost burden in both renter and owner low-mod income households.
+Census 2020 data indicates that Goshen's population has increased 5% since 2010 data was released and is 66.3% White, 3.5% Black/African American, 1.8% Asian, and 25.9% Hispanic/Latino.
+The 2015-2019 ACS CHAS data indicates that almost half of households in Goshen are low-mod income with a higher percentage of them being renters.
+Compared to the state of Indiana where there is a fairly equal distribution between owners and renters < 80% AMI.
+CHAS also indicates higher percentages of housing problems and cost burden in both renter and owner low-mod income households.